Alice von Hildebrand: Views

 Von Hildebrand criticized what she considered to be the advance of relativism and modernism in the Catholic Church, particularly within its institutions of Catholic higher education and its Catholic schools.
 Hildebrand held conservative Catholic views on homosexuality, saying that it "constitutes a grave offense to God and brings great moral harm to the persons engaging in it", and arguing that those with "homosexual tendencies" should practice celibacy.
 She was also an outspoken critic of feminism.

 Personal life

 Von Hildebrand married Catholic philosopher and theologian Dietrich von Hildebrand in 1959, two years after his first wife died.
 They first met at Fordham University, where she was a student and he was a professor.
 She later worked as his secretary and collaborated with him on authoring books, such as The Art of Living.
 They did not have children together, and remained married until his death in 1977.

-Von Hildebrand was created a Dame of Grand Cross of the Order of Saint Gregory the Great, a papal order of knighthood, in October 2013.
+Von Hildebrand was made a Dame of Grand Cross of the Order of Saint Gregory the Great, a papal order of knighthood, in October 2013.
 She died on 14 January 2022 at her home in New Rochelle, New York.
 She was 98, and suffered a brief illness prior to her death.